the Pavement relies on donations and volunteering from individuals and companies...

 The winter shelters are open, so please download the listing if you are rough sleeping.
 If the shelter accepts agency referrals, please phone the agency named.
 And if your shelter is not listed, please contact london AT thepavement DOT org DOT uk (you’ll need to remove the words in CAPITALS!).

 Have you had your benefits cut off?
-Get in touch with Rebecca - thank you.
+Get in touch with Karin - thank you.

 Wow.
 The Pavement’s Homeless City Guide, which appears in every issue of the magazine, has made it into New York’s Museum of Modern Art.

 The number of homeless people staying overnight in New York City shelters has eclipsed the record-high population reported last year, reaching an average of more than 50,000 people per night, according to a new study.

 The report, by the Coalition for the Homeless found that the number of families with children who entered the city’s shelter system increased from 1,129 to 1,288 in Manhattan between 2012 and 2013, a 14 per cent increase.

 The number of homeless people who used city shelters increased from 50,135 in January 2013 to 53,615 in January 2014.